Elop running out of time to turn Nokia around

 The moment of truth for Elop's strategy shift came in early September when Nokia launched its first models using new Windows Phone 8 software.

 Elop promised to wow with new models, but the Lumia 920 turned out to be an upgrade of a previous model, and Nokia shares fell sharply during the launch event, losing a quarter of their value in two sessions.

-They have since recovered to trade at 2.20 euros, helped by the global stock market recovery but are still below the pre-launch level.
+They have since recovered to trade at 2.20 euros, helped by the global stock market recovery but are sill below the pre-launch level.

 A strong holiday season could help Elop survive but investors and analysts doubt this will happen.

-"The beginning of next year may be the final judgment.
+"The beginning of next year may be the final judgement.
 I think that maybe the end of the first quarter is the marking point."

 Nokia was already having a difficult time when the Canadian took control of the former market leader in September 2010.

 Its share of the smartphone segment had dropped to 33 percent from 39 percent two years earlier and some analysts say a bold approach was needed.

 Elop shocked investors by dumping the company's own Symbian software and betting on unproven software from his former employer Microsoft in February 2011.
 He promised a two-year transition and a longer term operating profit margin of at least 10 percent.

 "He has been making some brave decisions and courage is something this company has lacked for a long time before Elop joined," said Nordea analyst Sami Sarkamies.